 On the other hand, the world of BA is associated more with the act of drawing conclusions from data models, applying multiple techniques: descriptive analytics, discovering visual patterns, predictive modelling, machine learning etc.

-In fact, the world of analytics has made popular the concept of self-service analytics: Each user is provided with the necessary tools and data to complete their own analysis and obtain their own individual conclusions.
+In fact, the world of analytics has popularized the concept of self-service analytics: Each user is provided with the necessary tools and data to complete their own analysis and obtain their own individual conclusions.

 As the years have gone by, the line dividing the two disciplines has become increasingly blurred, and practically all tools present in the Gartner magic quadrant show characteristics belonging to both BI and BA disciplines.